GestaPham/GestaPham/README.md

  - 🌱 Learning Python, C++
  - 🏫 Currently studying IT at RMIT
- - 👀 Interested in Web/Mobile Application
+ - 👀 Interested in Web/Mobile Application Development

 ψ(｀∇´)ψ φ(゜▽゜*)♪